 In our example, we are assuming that IGetMail.com is hosted at an Internet Hosting Company.
 Since we do not host IGetMail.com on this Exchange Server, we will use IGetMail.local to indicate our internal domain for IGetMail.

 NOTE: Once you enter your domain name it is very hard to change it in the future, so you should take great care when enter this name.

-Press Next once you have decided on the name of your internal domain, that will be your Active Directory Domain and the domain serviced by Exchange.
+Once you have decided on the name of your internal domain, that will be your Active Directory Domain and the domain serviced by Exchange, press Next.

-Next the Installation Wizard will ask you about compatibility.
-If you plan to have domain controllers running various versions of Active Directory then you will want to chose a function level to include the lowest version of Windows that you are using for domain controllers.
+The Installation Wizard will now ask you about compatibility.
+If you plan to have domain controllers running various versions of Active Directory, then you will want to chose a function level to include the lowest version of Windows that you are using for domain controllers.
 Press Next.

 Now the Installation Wizard will summarize the configuration that it is about to create.
-Press Next to start the process of configuring your new Domain Controller.
+To start the process of configuring your new Domain Controller, press Next.

 The Installation Wizard will show its progress as it configures your Server.
 This will take a long time.